hugoQ1/go-epik/documentation/en/hardware-mining.md

 ## Benchmarked GPUs

 GPUs are a must for getting **block rewards**.
-Here are a few that have been confirmed to generate **SNARKs** quickly enough to successfully mine blocks on the Lotus Testnet.
+Here are a few that have been confirmed to generate **SNARKs** quickly enough to successfully mine blocks on the epik Testnet.

 - GeForce RTX 2080 Ti
 - GeForce RTX 2080 SUPER